audioxide/data/data/posts/20191228-articles-top-10-albums-of-2019.md

   - thom yorke
   - tyler the creator
   - weyes blood
-featuredimage: 2019/12/Tyler-The-Creator.jpg
+featuredimage: article-images/favourite-albums-2019.jpg
 title: Our 10 favourite albums of 2019
 author: admin
 blurb: It's the end of the year, which means we're legally obliged to round up our favourite albums.
 Here are our picks in the year of our Lorde 2019.

 ---

-The album is dead, long live the album.
+*The album is dead, long live the album.
 We’d be lying if we said this year of our Lorde was bursting with instant classics, but that’s brought it’s own charms.
 This was a slow burner year, where the best albums were weird and wonderful rather than tour de forces.
-From newcomers to old favourites there’s been a lot to love and a lot to look forward to in the coming decade.
+From newcomers to old favourites there’s been a lot to love and a lot to look forward to in the coming decade.*

 ------